Abhinaay/Third-Eye/pretrained_models/README.md

 ## About

-This is the data and program for gender detection.
+This is the data and for gender detection.

 ## Note:
 Download and store weights.18-4.06.hdf5 file from the link in this directory